iapyeh/sshscript/syntax.md

 ### os.environ[’CMD_INTERVAL’] = “0.5”

 The interval between two commands.
 Default is 0.5 seconds.
-Interval is count from the latest time when having data received from stdout or stderr.
+Interval is counted from the latest time when having data received from stdout or stderr.
 This value can be changed by os.environ[’CMD_INTERVAL’].
 For example:

 ```jsx
 os.environ[’CMD_INTERVAL’] = "2"